 Company A wants to make a thought leadership Doc:

-Note: All nested Docs will use the same theme colours of the wrapper Doc it is embedded into.
+Note: All nested Docs will use the same theme colors of the wrapper Doc it is embedded into.

 So it’s one Doc within another Doc - but what happens to analytics?